QuaSi-Software/Documentation/docs/resie_description_components.md

 where \(a_{soil}\) is the thermal diffusivity of the surrouding earth and \(h_{probe}\) is the probe depth.
 Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after serveral days to weeks.
 Since the simulation time step size is in the range of a few minutes to hours, further g-function values must be calculated for the missing short-term period.
 This is done under the assumption that the temperature fields of the probe fields do not influence each other during these short periods of time.[^Li] Thus, a calculation equation for the g-function can be chosen that is only valid for a single probe.
 In ReSiE, the approach by Carslaw and Jaeger is implemented [^Carslaw,Jaeger], which simplifies the probe as an infinite cylindrical source or sink.
 The short-term g-function values \(g(t)\) can be calculated using the following equation:

 [^Li]: M. Li, K. Zhu, Z. Fang: Analytical methods for thermal analysis of vertical ground heat exchangers.
 Advances in Ground-Source Heat Pump Systems, 2016. doi: [https://doi.org/10.1016/B978-0-08-100311-4.00006-6](https://doi.org/10.1016/B978-0-08-100311-4.00006-6).

 [^Carslaw,Jaeger]: H.S.
 Carslaw., J.C.
 Jaeger.
 Heat Flow in the Region bounded Internally by a Circular Cylinder.
 Proceedings of the Royal Society of Edinburgh, 1942.

 $$ g(t) = \frac{2}{\pi} \int_{0}^{\infty} \frac{(exp(-s^2\cdot F_0) - 1)}{(J_1^2(s) + Y_1^2(s))} \cdot [J_0(Rs) \cdot Y_1(s) - J_1(s) \cdot Y_0(Rs)] \cdot \frac{ds}{s^2}\ $$
 Where \(J_0\),\(J_1\),\(Y_0\) and \(Y_1\) are Bessel-functions, \(s\) is an integral variable, \(F_0\) is the Fourier-Number and \(R\) is the radius ratio:
 $$ R = \frac{r_{\text{eq}}}{r_b} = \frac{2r_0}{r_b}\ $$
 with \(r_{\text{eq}}\) as the equivalent radius, \(r_0\) as the radius of an U-tube and \(r_b\) as the borehole radius.
 After calculating the g-function values for the single probe, an overlap with the g-function values from the library of Spitler&Cook2021[^Spitler,Cook] takes place.
 If both g-function value series do not have a common intersection point, the library values are used from the first grid point from Spitler&Cook, which take into account mutual probe influence over longer periods of time.
-Thus, the g-function is composed as shown in the grafics below, where "online library" is meant to be the one by Spitler&Cook:
+Thus, the g-function is composed as shown in the grafics below, where "online library" is meant to be the one by Spitler&Cook.
+The time horiont at the x-axis is given in years (a):
 ![composed g-function in detail ](fig/231025_composite_g_function.png)
 ![composed g-function](fig/231030_composite_g_function_2.png)